-Assuming you are eligible, you are entitled to take either one week or two consecutive weeks of paternity leave.
-It cannot be taken as odd days.
+Assuming you are eligible, you are entitled to take either two non-consecutive weeks' paternity leave, or a single period of either one week or two weeks.

 You can choose to start your paternity leave from:

 - The date the child is born or placed for adoption (whether this is earlier or later than expected), or - A chosen number of days or weeks after the date of childbirth or placement for adoption (whether this is earlier or later than expected), or - A chosen date later than the first day of the week in which the baby is expected to be born or from a chosen date later than the expected date of placement.
 If the baby is born later than this date, you must delay your leave until the date of the actual birth.